iq-motion-control/iq-module-communication-doc/docs/control_center_docs/servo_module_getting_started.rst

 ****************************************************

 Vertiq's servo firmware provides several methods for commanding your module to specific positions.
 The most basic method is a direct angle command.
-Angle commands tell the module to spin to a specific position at the velocity specified by the Maximum Angular Velocity.
+Angle commands tell the module to spin to a specific position at the velocity specified by the *Maximum Angular Velocity*.
 To learn more about angle controls, see :ref:`control_displacements`.

 The Control Center's angle control testing parameter is available through the Testing tab, and the *Maximum Angular Velocity* parameter in the General tab.